Olympus OM-D teaser video shows new sports-focused camera in action

 The video clip, just 18 seconds long, shows a photographer using the camera for shooting football, water polo and beach volleyball, which plays up not only the potential speed of the camera, but its dust-, splash- and freezeproof build.
 The teaser ends with the date Jan.
 24 and an OM-D logo.

-Olympus released its current flagship OM-D E-M1 Mark II in 2016, which is marketed for sports and wildlife photographers as well.
+Olympus released its current flagship OM-D E-M1 Mark II in 2016, which is marketed at sports and wildlife photographers.

-Rumored specs for the new camera include a 20-megapixel Micro Four Thirds sensor and a continuous shooting speed up to 18 frames-per-second.
+Rumored specs for the new camera include a 20-megapixel Micro Four Thirds sensor and a continuous shooting speed up to 18 frames per second.
 That's the same as the E-M1 Mark II, but it is expected to have twice the processing speed of that model.
-An updated auto-focus system with adaptive focal points is also rumored, which would allow the camera to quickly adjust from targeting a single subject to a team by expanding the number of focal points, according to 43rumors.
+An updated autofocus system with adaptive focal points would allow the camera to quickly adjust from targeting a single subject to a team by expanding the number of focal points, according to 43rumors.

 Discuss: Olympus OM-D teaser video shows new sports-focused camera in action